-In the chapter on propensity scoring, we acted as if the assessment of propensity scores is a relatively easy task.
+In chapter 13, which focused on propensity scoring, we acted as if the assessment of propensity scores is a relatively easy task.
 We suggested that all a statistician needs to do is regress treatment variables on the covariates.
 We lied.
 The truth is that the procedure is more complex—such regressions must exclude covariates that occur after treatment (a relatively easy task) and include interactions among covariates (a much more difficult task).
 Specifying interactions is often difficult, if not impossible, because many combinations of variables could happen.
 Many analysts balance the data using main effects, which could be misleading.
 This chapter provides a simpler method that automatically balances the interactions among the covariates.
-Thus, it overcomes one of the most difficult part of data balancing.
+Thus, it overcomes one of the most difficult parts of data balancing.
 The approach is called stratified covariate balancing (see Alemi, ElRafey, and Avramovic 2016).
 It provides a set of weights that can replace the inverse propensity weights.
 It makes data balancing relatively easy because the weights are assessed from formulas without use of regression.
-It provides a procedure that can be done within electronic health records (EHRs), where statistical software are typically not available.
+It provides a procedure that can be done within electronic health records (EHRs), where statistical software is typically not available.

 [H1] Introduction